samrushing/cps-python/README.rst

 The transformer currently performs a source->source conversion, i.e. it takes normal python code and emits transformed python code.
 When traversing a body of code, it needs to identify functions that need converting, and it needs to identify function calls that can be expected to follow the CPS calling 'protocol'.

-This is currently done using a 'cps_' prefix on function names.
-If a call is made to a function with a name starting with 'cps_', it will be transformed into a CPS call.
+This is currently done using a ``'cps_'`` prefix on function names.
+If a call is made to a function with a name starting with ``'cps_'``, it will be transformed into a CPS call.

-The current transformer also assumes that function *definitions* that start with 'cps_' also want to be converted.
+The current transformer also assumes that function *definitions* that start with ``'cps_'`` also want to be converted.

 In order to interface normally with code following the protocol, it's necessary to provide a way to define functions that obey the protocol, but do not need conversion.
-This is done with a '@cps_manual' decorator, which is removed by the conversion process.
+This is done with a ``'@cps_manual'`` decorator, which is removed by the conversion process.

 the transform
 -------------